quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 # Introduction

-QUIC Invariants {{!QUIC-INVARIANTS=RFC8999}} intentionally describes a very narrow set of fields that are visible to entities other than endpoints.
-Beyond those characteristics that are invariant, very little about the "wire image"
+The version-independent definition of QUIC {{!QUIC-INVARIANTS=RFC8999}}
-{{?RFC8546}} of QUIC is visible.
+intentionally describes a very narrow set of fields that are visible to entities other than endpoints.
+Beyond those characteristics that are invariant, very little about the "wire image" {{?RFC8546}} of QUIC is visible.

 The second-most significant bit of the first byte in every QUIC packet is defined as having a fixed value in QUIC version 1 {{!QUIC=RFC9000}}.
 The